Combining CMB datasets with consistent foreground modelling: Likelihood

 \section{Likelihood}

-Information at large angular scales ($\ell<30$) is derived from CMB maps obtained after component separation of the \PLK\ data and is treated separately from the smaller scales.
+Information at large angular scales ($\ell<30$) comes from CMB maps obtained after component separation of the \PLK\ data, and we treated it separately from the smaller scales.

-At high multipoles ($\ell \gtrsim 30$), current CMB likelihoods are based on frequency cross-spectra and we adopt a Gaussian approximation, as in the original implementations of the \PLK, \SPT, and \ACT\ likelihoods.
+At high multipoles ($\ell \gtrsim 30$), current CMB likelihoods are based on frequency cross-spectra, and we adopted a Gaussian approximation, as in the original implementations of the \PLK, \SPT, and \ACT\ likelihoods.
 Although the exact distribution of auto- and cross-spectra is non-Gaussian \citep[scaled-$\chi^2$ and more complex forms; see][]{mangilli:2015}, the large number of modes at high-$\ell$ makes the Gaussian approximation sufficiently accurate \citep{carron:2013}.
-However, cutting the sky to reduce galactic contamination induces correlations between the $C_\ell$ values, necessitating the estimation of a full covariance matrix.
-The cross-spectra from the frequency maps $\vec{C}_\ell$ are then compared with the data model $\vec{\hat C}_\ell$, in the likelihood:
+However, cutting the sky to reduce Galactic contamination induces correlations between the $C_\ell$ values, which necessitates the estimation of a full covariance matrix.
+The cross-spectra from the frequency maps $\vec{C}_\ell$ are then compared with the data model $\vec{\hat C}_\ell$, in the likelihood

 The covariance matrix $\Sigma$ includes both instrumental and cosmic variance and is, in principle, model-dependent.
-Correlations between multipoles and cross-frequency spectra are included in the likelihood.
-However, in this work, we do not consider any correlation between the datasets.
-As a consequence, to avoid overlap in multipoles, we restrict the multipole range of the \ACT\ spectra when combined with \PLK.
-Specifically, we use \PLK\ data for multipoles from $\ell = 2$ up to 2000 for $TT$, 1500 for $TE$, and 1000 for $EE$, while ACT data are used for multipoles above these thresholds.
-The correlations between \PLK\ and \SPT\ are neglected, as the two experiments overlap over less than 5\% of the sky.
+We include correlations between multipoles and cross-frequency spectra in the likelihood.
+However, we did not consider any correlation between the datasets.
+As a consequence, to avoid overlap in multipoles, we restricted the multipole range of the \ACT\ spectra when combined with \PLK.
+Specifically, we used \PLK\ data for multipoles from $\ell = 2$ to 2000 for $TT$, 1500 for $TE$, and 1000 for $EE$, while we used ACT data for multipoles above these thresholds.
+We neglected the correlations between \PLK\ and \SPT, as the two experiments overlap over less than 5\% of the sky.

-We analyse each dataset (described in Sect.~\ref{sec:datasets}) both independently and in combination.
-The model includes the CMB signal, together with residuals of diffuse and unresolved foreground emissions in power spectra (Sect.~\ref{sec:model}) and instrumental systematic effects (Sect.~\ref{sec:nui}).
+We analysed each dataset both independently and in combination.
+The model includes the CMB signal, together with residuals of diffuse and unresolved foreground emissions in the power spectra and instrumental systematic effects.